2. Material accounting policies

 b.
 Delivery income:

-Effective August 2020, the Company is merely a technology platform provider connecting delivery partners with the Restaurant partners and the consumers and earns revenue from delivery partners in the form of service charges for use of technology platform by them.
+The Company is merely a technology platform provider connecting delivery partners with the Restaurant partners and the consumers and earns revenue from delivery partners in the form of service charges for use of technology platforms by them.

 c.
 Advertisement revenue: